 Bodies that won’t quit

-Bottom line: People’s lives will always continue on in memory and in spirit, but from a physical standpoint, death may be the end of their journey.
+The Bottom Line: People’s lives will always continue in memory and in spirit, but from a physical standpoint, death may be the end of their journey.
 What do you think?
 Do you believe in some kind of afterlife?